dschreibe/tic-tac-toe-game/README.md

 7. Once winner or draw is determined new usernames have to be picked!

 **How to play (with GUI):**
-* Follow same instructions above but add the -g flag
+* Follow same instructions above but add the -g flag to the client
 * Can use only one client to play and switch between users but recommended to use two clients.
 * After game is over, make sure you click "reset" button to pick new usernames!